-Behavioral GI Program is housed within the pediatric gastroenterology department and providesconsultation and individual treatment to a variety of patients served with GI needs.
-Primary presentingproblems include functional abdominal pain conditions, functional constipation and toileting concerns,swallowing and vomiting challenges, and chronic GI conditions such as inflammatory bowel disease.Evaluation and treatment is coordinate closely with the patient's medical team.Primary supervisor: Dr. LamparykLocation: Main Campus - R2
+Behavioral GI Program is housed within the pediatric gastroenterology department and provides consultation and individual treatment to a variety of patients served with GI needs.
+Primary presenting problems include functional abdominal pain conditions, functional constipation and toileting concerns, swallowing and vomiting challenges, and chronic GI conditions such as inflammatory bowel disease.
+Evaluation and treatment is coordinate closely with the patient's medical team.

+Primary supervisor: Dr. Lamparyk Location: Main Campus - R2

-Child Clinical Continuity Clinic: This year-long outpatient experience will be allow residents to follow patients for an extended period of time and see a breadth of presenting problems through one of the Cleveland Clinic Family Health Centers.
-(Residents will be supervised by either one, not both primary supervisors).
+Child Clinical Continuity Clinic: This year-long outpatient experience will be allow residents to follow patients for an extended period of time and see a breadth of presenting problems through a single location and with an long-term supervisory experience.

 At the Strongsville Family Health Center, the resident begins the day by 8:30am, and opportunity for additional direct supervision or check in for the day is available in the mornings before patient appointments.
 The typical day for patient care is 9am to 5pm and includes new patient evaluations and follow up therapy appointments.
 Supervision is planned from 12pm-1pm, and packed lunch is recommended.
-Additional activities within the day may include multi-disciplinary meetings and case coordination (such as with psychiatry, primary care physicians, social work), and parenting groups are periodically an added component during the year.
+Additional activities within the day may include multidisciplinary meetings and case coordination (such as with psychiatry, primary care physicians, social work), and parenting groups are periodically an added component during the year.

 Supervisor: Dr. Hahn Location: Strongsville FHC

 At Avon Pointe, the resident should expect to be at Avon Pointe by 8:30am.
 9-11am will be reserved for pediatric consults and new patient evaluations.
 Supervision will take place during a lunch break between 11:30am-1pm with time for individual and group supervision with Beka Bryson, LISW and Dr. Lee.
 (Resident should generally plan to pack a lunch).
 Follow up patients will be scheduled on an hourly basis in the afternoon.
 Groups will be scheduled between 5-6:30pm (3-4 groups throughout the year.
 There is opportunity to plan and participate in anxiety coping groups and social skills groups.)

 Supervisor: Dr. Lee Location: Avon Pointe